luczsoma/nasbackup/README.md

 All settings live in `nasbackup.config.zsh` (sourced at runtime).
 See [nasbackup.config.zsh.example](nasbackup.config.zsh.example) for the full reference.

 All jobs share `rsync-filter/default.rsync-filter`.
-For per-job filtering, create `rsync-filter/<job_name>.rsync-filter`.
+For per-job filtering, create `rsync-filter/<job_name>.rsync-filter` to be applied on top of the default.

 ## Healthchecks.io